Akababa/course_eval/README.md

 `scrape.py` downloads:
 - Course evaluations from mathsoc website (into `scraped_data` folder), needs UW login (hardcoded)
 - Staff salaries from uwaterloo website (into `salaries` folder)
+- Class sizes from "Schedule of Classes" (into `catalog` folder)

 Uncomment the lines at the end of the file to run them.

 ## Data preprocessing
 `process.py` takes all the course evaluations downloaded by the scraper and combines them into a single csv.
 Currently it just aggregates survey responses by averaging (ignoring "No opinion") and outputs `averages.csv`.
+Lower scores are better.
+It also joins the enrolment numbers and calculates response rates, outputting `averages_enrol.csv`.

 `fix.py` then modifies the names in `salaries` folder to match those in the course evaluations.
-Thus lower is better.

 ## Data analysis
 The jupyter notebook files contain some visualization and analysis.